-We've reviewed over 25 keyboards so far, and here are our recommendations for the best keyboards for gaming.
+We've reviewed over 65 keyboards so far, and here are our recommendations for the best keyboards for gaming.
 See also our recommendations for the best keyboards, the best mechanical keyboards, and the best wireless keyboards.

 The best gaming keyboard for MMO games we've tested so far is the Corsair K95 RGB PLATINUM XT.
 This is a large keyboard that you can get in three types of genuine Cherry MX switches: brown, blue, or speed.
 We reviewed the Cherry MX Blue variant, which offers tactile feedback along with audible clicks.

 Of course, the most important feature for MMO players is the column of dedicated macro keys.
 You can program them through Corsair's iCUE software, which is well-designed and offers plenty of customization options.
 It also allows you to customize the keyboard's full RGB backlighting, as well as create and save multiple profiles.
-There's onboard memory to save profiles too in case you need to switch computer, and if you regularly stream, this keyboard has full integration with the Elgato Stream Deck.
+There's onboard memory to save profiles in case you need to switch computers, and if you regularly stream, this keyboard has full integration with the Elgato Stream Deck.
+It also has dedicated media controls, a USB passthrough, it comes with extra textured keycaps for FPS players, and it has a plushy wrist rest.

-This keyboard has dedicated media controls, a USB passthrough, and it comes with extra textured keycaps for FPS players.
-It feels incredibly well-built, the keys are stable, and the doubleshot PBT keycaps will keep the key legends from fading over time.
-All in all, if you play MMO games often and you need the dedicated macro keys, you should check this keyboard out.
+Unfortunately, the clicky switches we tested had a high actuation force, which could get tiring to use, and they're loud.
+Luckily, it feels incredibly well-built, the keys are stable, and the doubleshot PBT keycaps will keep the key legends from fading over time.
+All in all, if you play MMO games often, then this is the best MMO gaming keyboard we've tested.